wasserth/TotalSegmentator/README.md

 If you want to reduce memory consumption you can use the following options:
 * `--body_seg`: This will crop the image to the body region before processing it
 * `--force_split`: This will split the image into 3 parts and process them one after another
+* `--nr_thr_saving 1`: Saving big images with several threads will take a lot of memory

 ### Train / validation / test split